Much to your child’s chagrin, the start of a new school year means the onslaught of homework, school projects, and studying.

 2. Use a Two Sided Desk for an Office + Homework Area Combo

 For a workspace that multiple people can use, we love our Tuscan Return Office Group.
 The bookshelves pack in a ton of storage space, and the floating desk enables two people to work simultaneously.
 This hardworking office makes homework hour much more enjoyable and frees up that dining table that’s been taken over by spelling note cards, algebra homework, and history books!

 If you don’t have enough room in your home for a full on work room, you can always squeeze in a pretty desk + chair combo.
 But don’t just throw together odds and ends from elsewhere in your home.
-Give it some design sense with a spice-colored chair, leggy desk, and a chic striped bulletin board.
 Paint your old desk, reupholster a chair, be sure to add lighting, and hang a pretty bulletin board, this way your kids can have a workspace that motivates them to sit down and knock out their studies!

 A couple of playful elements can go a long way in turning the dreaded homework space into an area your kids won’t mind spending time.
-We used a fun, chevron rug for a little pattern, bulletin boards for all your child’s artwork, and some cute chalkboard arrows!
-And of course, color is a must.
-We chose Benjamin Moore’s Mountain Mist #868 for the wall color, then added one of our spa blue Marian Chairs to match!
+We used a fun rug for a little pattern and colorful accessories to brighten up the room.

 Let’s face it, once you’ve gotten your homework space organized and up and running, how long will it be before that neat and tidy system starts to break down?
 We love the idea of using chalkboard drawers to keep things organized, and having large labels mean that your kids can more easily put things back where they belong.
 Now isn’t that a nice thought?